Deuteronomy 21 – Various Laws

 a.
 If a man has two wives: Obviously, there are going to be problems in a home like this, especially if there is one loved and the other unloved.
 Yet, God commanded that the inheritance rights of the firstborn son be respected, even if he were the son of the unloved wife.

 b.
 A double portion of all that he has: This was the right of the firstborn in ancient Israel; the firstborn son was to receive twice as much inheritance as any other son.
-For example, if there were three sons, the inheritance would be divided into four parts, with the firstborn receiving two parts, and the other three sons each receiving one part.
+For example, if there were three sons, the inheritance would be divided into four parts, with the firstborn receiving two parts, and the other two sons each receiving one part.

 3. (18-21) The penalty for a rebellious son.